-

-I am excited to start my practice as a psychiatric nurse practitioner and share my passion for this important conversation about mental wellness in today’s challenging world.
-I believe that reducing stigma about receiving mental health services, about diagnoses, and about medication and therapy is integral to our personal growth and ability to be in relationship with others.
-I hope to bring empathy, compassion and openness to my work in benefit of all those who are working with mental and emotional challenges.
-You are not alone.
+I am honored to share my passion for advancing the conversation around mental wellness in today’s complex and often challenging world.
+I believe that reducing the stigma surrounding mental health services—whether related to diagnoses, medication, or therapy—is essential to personal growth and to building healthy, meaningful connections with others.
+In my work, I strive to bring empathy, compassion, and openness to support all who are navigating emotional and mental health challenges.
+Above all, I want you to know: you are not alone.

-My promise to the client is that I will take time to listen to you and will work alongside you to address your mental and behavioral health needs.
-I will bring my expertise as a seasoned nurse practitioner and as someone who has decades of recovery working with my own mental health challenges.
-Together we will work to decrease emotional pain, increase resilience, and grow along a path toward more flexible, inclusive and peaceful minds.
+My promise to you is that I will take the time to truly listen and partner with you in addressing your mental and behavioral health needs.
+I bring both the expertise of a seasoned nurse practitioner and the lived experience of decades in recovery, navigating my own mental health journey.
+Together, we will work to ease emotional pain, strengthen resilience, and move toward greater flexibility, inclusivity, and peace of mind.

 My approach as a clinician relies heavily on curiosity and an interest in your perspective.
 As a prescriber I have an understanding of both the benefits and limitations of medications so we can review different treatment options together using the best evidence available.